constructor-robotics/scan_formation_underwater_mapping/README.md

 1. GTsam `https://github.com/borglab/gtsam.git`
 2. OpenCV 4.7 `https://github.com/opencv/opencv.git`

-All the other Libraries are either standard(Eigen, ROS, OpenGT etc.), or inside this package.(FMS registration, Peak detection, Json)
+All the other Libraries are either standard(Eigen, ROS, OpenGT etc.), or inside this package.(FMS registration, Peak detection)
 An Example Bag, where the SLAM can be performed on is at included in this package.
+Look in CMakeLists.txt for other libraries if something is missing.

 A Service is up for saving the current MAP + Graph.
 The String in the service is not used.
 The map is saved in the rosbag folder.